How to Create the Perfect Branded Website for Your Small Business

 You should also choose colors that represent your brand personality.
 Color psychology is a well-researched field that can have an impact on customer perceptions of your brand.
 Green, for example, tends to be associated with nature or the environment, while red and yellow are youthful, energetic, and bold.
 A black and white color palette, on the other hand, comes across as sophisticated and timeless.

-Designing your logo involves choosing a combination of icons, typography, and colors that best represent your company’s products, values, and personality.
+Designing a logo involves choosing a combination of icons, typography, and colors that best represent your company’s products, values, and personality.
 Once you have a logo, be sure to place it on your website’s homepage.
 We also recommend you place it in the top lefthand corner of each web page.

 Your color scheme should be based on the brand colors of your logo.